Virginia Tech® home

 The Gilman Scholarship is designed for students who receive Federal Pell Grants.
 Students should carefully read the Gilman Scholarship’s eligibility requirements before completing an application.

-Students are encouraged to research scholarships awarded by entities in their hometown or to identity groups they pertain to.
+Students are encouraged to research scholarships awarded by the University, entities in their hometown or to identity groups they pertain to.

 No, enrollment is open only to engineering students.

-No, enrollment is open to all engineering students who have availability in their spring semester and will be able to travel during the travel period.
+No, enrollment is open to all engineering students of any academic year who have availability in their spring semester and will be able to travel during the travel period.

 At this time, vaccination for COVID-19 will only be required to countries where vaccination is a national entry requirement.
-As of August 30, 2022, the only track that requires a COVID-19 vaccination is Japan & South Korea.
+As of July 1, 2023, none of the countries visited by RSAP require a COVID-19 vaccination for entry.
 Students should be advised that countries may change their entry requirements prior to travel for RSAP and should entry requirements change, it may affect students’ ability to travel to their chosen destination.
 Similarly, students should be aware that even if there is no country-level requirement, companies may have policies that require proof of vaccination to access their facilities, preventing students from attending some visits if that is the case.
-Based on prior COVID policies, we believe that the United Kingdom & Ireland, Italy & Germany and Argentina & Chile tracks are the least likely to have a change in entry requirements that requires a COVID-19 vaccination and, therefore, may be good options for students who have not been vaccinated for COVID-19.

-All students MUST have a valid passport to go on the study abroad programs.
-The passport should be valid 6 months beyond the end of the program.
-For example, if a program ends on May 29, 2023, the student's passport should be valid until at least November 29, 2023.
-If you don't have a valid passport, you are HIGHLY encouraged to begin the process of getting one early as it normally takes a minimum of two months to receive it.
+All students MUST have a valid passport to leave the country and participate in a study abroad program.
+The passport should be valid 6 months beyond the end of the program or the last day of travel.
+For example, if a program ends on May 25, the student's passport should be valid until at least November 25 of the same year.
+If you don't have a valid passport, you are HIGHLY encouraged to begin the process of getting one early as it normally takes a minimum of two to three months to receive it.
 Currently wait times may be even longer due to Pandemic delays.
 You can obtain a passport right here on Virginia Tech’s campus.
 Please visit the Passport Acceptance Facility’s webpage for more information.

 Students who hold passports from countries other than the United States should consider the visa requirements for entering the countries in their track of choice.
 If a visa is required, it may be necessary to make an embassy visit.
 Most embassies are processing a backlog of visa applications, so it is important to consider whether this may cause an issue with the RSAP travel timeline.

-The program cost includes a non-refundable commitment fee due after admission to the program ($500), international air fare, accommodations, in-country excursions, in-country transportation, international health and security insurance, and some meals.
+The program cost includes a non-refundable commitment fee due after admission to the program ($500), international air fare, accommodations, in-country excursions, in-country transportation, international health and security insurance, all breakfasts while in-country and some lunches and dinners.

 Scholarships are available for RSAP.
 Please visit Financing RSAP for more details.

-The application deadline is October 1, 2022.
-However, applications are accepted on a rolling basis, so, students are encouraged to complete their application early in the application window to have the best chance to be accepted.
+The application deadline is October 1.
+However, applications are accepted on a rolling basis, so, students are encouraged to complete their application early in the application window to have the best chance to be accepted to their preferred location.

 To maximize the learning opportunities during the international module, students will have a full schedule and will not be able to travel on their own during the program dates.
 Students may choose to stay in-country after the program concludes to travel on their own or with family and friends.
 Students planning to travel after the program dates must communicate their travel plans with RSAP.